Level Up with ML Vulnerability Identification: Leveraging Domain Constraints in Feature Space for Robust Android Malware Detection: Learning Feature-Space Domain Constraints

-Optimum-Path Forest (OPF) is an efficient pattern recognition algorithm based on graph theory~\cite{b55}.
+\textbf{Preliminaries of Optimum-Path Forest.} OPF is an efficient pattern recognition algorithm based on graph theory~\cite{b55}.
 This algorithm reduces a pattern recognition problem to the partitioning of a graph $\set G=(\set V, \set E)$ derived from input dataset~\cite{b53}. $\set G$ is a complete weighted graph wherein the vertices $\set V$ are the feature vectors in the input dataset and the edges $\set E = \set V \times \set V $ are \textit{undirected} arcs that connect vertices.
-Moreover, each $e_{i,j} \in \set E$ is weighted based on the distance between the feature vectors of corresponding vertices $v_i$ and $v_j$ (i.e., $d(v_i,v_j)$).
-OPF algorithm works based on a simple hypothesis called \textit{transitive property} in which the vertices belonging to the same partition are connected by a chain of adjacent vertices~\cite{b53}.
+Moreover, each $e_{i,j} \in \set E$ is weighted based on the distance between the feature vectors of corresponding vertices $v_i$ and OPF algorithm works based on a simple hypothesis called \textit{transitive property} in which the vertices belonging to the same partition are connected by a chain of adjacent vertices~\cite{b53}.
 This algorithm requires several key vertices $\set P \subset \set V $ called \textit{prototypes} that have been found from $\set V$ based on various approaches such as probability density function~\cite{b59}.
-The OPF algorithm partitions $\set G$ into different Optimum-Path Trees (OPTs), with each OPT rooted at one of the prototypes, through a competitive process among the prototypes to conquer the rest of vertices~\cite{b53}.
+The OPF algorithm partitions $\set G$ into different Optimum-Path Trees (OPTs) where each OPT is rooted at one of the prototypes, through a competitive process among the prototypes to conquer the rest of the vertices~\cite{b53}.
+In general, the complete weighted graph $\set G$ is partitioned into several OPTs by finding a path from each $v_i \in \set G$ to the best prototype $p \in \set P$, which provides an optimal path with the minimum path cost for $v_i$.